 The Homestuck Tarot - This tarot is based on the web series Homestuck.
 Because the deck references certain characters and events, it is best chosen by someone very familiar with the series, as understanding these contexts is necessary for understanding your reading.
 This deck addresses trauma and sacrifice, as well as issues with multiple facets and angles to be explored.
-It can sometimes be dark.
+It can sometimes be dark, please keep in mind.

 The Night Vale Tarot - This tarot is based on the podcast Welcome to Night Vale.
 Because the deck references certain characters and events, it is best chosen by someone very familiar with the series, as understanding these contexts is necessary for understanding your reading.
 This deck explores the mysterious and the strange within us and our world and reflects a sense of perseverance.

 Tarot began its life as a card game, somewhat similar to our modern playing cards but also entirely different.
 The oldest name we know for this game is “Trionfi” or “triumphs,” this is because the deck included (along with four suits of pips and royals) an extra suit which used the allegorical story of the Triumphs, in which Love is conquered by Chastity, Chastity is conquered by Death, Death is conquered by Fame, and so on and so on.
 This is where we get our modern concept of “trump cards,” even if we no longer use the triumphs suite in modern card games.